gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 ![Multi-step Back-Translation](/images/nlp-aug-backtranslation-multi.png){: .align-center}
 This technique was also used in the [1st place solution](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/52557) for the "Toxic Comment Classification Challenge" on Kaggle.
 The winner used it for both training-data augmentations as well as during test-time where the predicted probabilities for English sentence along with back-translation using three languages(French, German, Spanish) were averaged to get the final prediction.

 For the implementation of back-translation, you can use TextBlob.
 Alternatively, you can also use Google Sheets and follow the instructions given [here](https://amitness.com/2020/02/back-translation-in-google-sheets/) to apply Google Translate for free.
+You can also use [MarianMT](https://amitness.com/back-translation/) for back translation.

 ## 3. Text Surface Transformation
 These are simple pattern matching transformations applied using regex and was introduced by [Claude Coulombe](https://arxiv.org/abs/1812.04718) in his paper.